tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_static_site_generators.md

 The deliberation between Hugo and Jekyll will require you to think about project size &mdash; how big should your project be?
 Should you have one giant project, with content for all documentation/products stored in the same repo?
 Or should you have multiple smaller repos?
 These are some of the considerations I wrestled with when [implementing docs-as-code tooling](pubapis_switching_to_docs_as_code.html).
 I concluded that having a single, massive project is preferable because it allows easier content re-use, onboarding, validation, and error checking, deployment management, and more.

 Regarding build speed, there are workarounds in Jekyll to enabling faster builds.
-In my doc projects at work (where we have probably 1,500 pages or so across many different doc sets), we implemented build shortcuts.
-By cascading configuration files, you can limit the builds to one particular doc directory.
-I have one configuration file (e.g., \_config.yml, the default) that sets all content as `publish: true`, and another configuration file (e.g., config-acme.yml) that sets all content as `publish: false` except for a particular doc directory (the one I'm working with, e.g., acme).
-When I'm working with that acme doc directory, I build Jekyll like this:
+In your build commands, you can limit the builds to one particular doc directory.
+For example, you can have one configuration file (e.g., \_config.yml, the default) that sets all content as `publish: true`, and another configuration file (e.g., config-acme.yml) that sets all content as `publish: false` except for a particular doc directory (the one you're working with, e.g., acme).
+When you're working with that acme doc directory, you can build Jekyll like this:

 ```bash
 jekyll serve --config _config.yml,config-acme.yml
 ```

 The `config-acme.yml` will overwrite the default `_config.yml` to enable one specific doc directory as `publish: true` while disabling all others.
-As a result, Jekyll builds lightning fast.
+Using this method, Jekyll builds lightning fast.
 This method tends to work quite well and is used by others with large Jekyll projects as well.
-I usually focus on one documentation set at a time.
-We have continuous delivery configured with the server, so when it's time to push out the full build (where `publish: true` is applied to all directories and no config-acme.yml file is used), the full build process takes place on the server, not the local machine.
-The full build takes a couple of minutes.
-(The server has other pipeline logic in the way it validates, ingests, and deploys files that requires about 10 minutes in total.)
+Writers usually focus on one documentation directory at a time.
+If you have  continuous delivery configured with the server, when it's time to push out the full build (where `publish: true` is applied to all directories and no config-acme.yml file is used), the full build process takes place on the server, not the local machine.
+(The server might have other pipeline logic that validates, ingests, and deploys files as well, adding to the time.)

 Although static site generators seem to change quickly, it's harder for one tool, like Hugo, to overtake another, like Jekyll, because of the custom coding developers usually do with the platform.
 If you're just using someone's theme with general Markdown pages, great, switching will be easy.
-But if you've built custom layouts and added custom frontmatter in your Markdown pages that gets processed in unique ways by the layouts, as well as other custom scripts or code that you created in your theme specifically for your content, changing platforms will be more challenging.
-You'll have to change all your custom Liquid scripting to Golang.
-Or if working with another platform, you might need to change your Golang scripts to Jinja templating, and so forth.
+But if you've built custom layouts and frontmatter in your Markdown pages that gets processed in unique ways, as well as other custom scripts or code that you created in your theme specifically for your content, changing platforms will be more challenging.
+You'll have to change all your custom Liquid scripting to Go.
+Or if working with another platform, you might need to change your Go scripts to Jinja templating, and so forth.

 For this reason, unless you're using themes built by others, you don't often jump from one platform to the next as you might do with DITA projects, where all content usually conforms to the same specification.